A New Supersymmetry Index for the D1-D5 CFT: 3. A Schur-Weyl formulation

 \section{3.~~A Schur-Weyl formulation}

-An alternative construction \footnote{For the mathematical background for this section, such as the Schur-Weyl duality, Schur functions, and Cauchy identities, see \cite{Fulton:1991} for the purely bosonic case and \cite{469926,BERELE1987118,BERELE1985225} for supersymmetric extensions.} of the covering Hilbert space $\cH$, and one that is crucial to the new index with which this Letter is concerned, first factors the theory into left- and right-moving sectors \footnote{For other approaches to symmetric orbifold CFTs based on left-right factorization and the Schur-Weyl duality, see {\it e.g.}~\cite{Jevicki:2015irq}.}.
+An alternative construction \footnote{For the mathematical background for this section, such as the Schur-Weyl duality, Schur functions, and Cauchy identities, see \cite{Fulton:1991} for the purely bosonic case and \cite{469926,BERELE1987118,BERELE1985225} for supersymmetric extensions.} of the covering Hilbert space $\cH$, and one that will prove useful to construction of the new, more refined, index with which this Letter is concerned, first factors the theory into left- and right-moving sectors \footnote{For other approaches to symmetric orbifold CFTs based on left-right factorization and the Schur-Weyl duality, see {\it e.g.}~\cite{Jevicki:2015irq}.}.
 Let $V_k$ be the left-moving Hilbert space on a length-$k$ strand, for which the covering space is $V = \bigoplus_{k=1}^\infty V_k$.
-Containing infinitely many bosonic and fermionic states, $V$ is naturally a representation space of $GL(\infty|\infty)$.
+Containing infinitely many bosonic and fermionic states, $V$ is naturally a fundamental representation space of $GL(\infty|\infty)$.
 For the right-movers, we take a $k$-independent single-strand Hilbert space of R ground states, $\tilde{V}$: right-moving BPS Hilbert spaces for different strand lengths are assumed to be all isomorphic.
-If $\tilde{V}$ contains $b$ bosonic and $f$ fermionic states, it is naturally a representation space of $GL(b\,|\,f)$.
+If $\tilde{V}$ contains $b$ bosonic and $f$ fermionic states, it is naturally a fundamental representation space of $GL(b\,|\,f)$.

 The $n$-strand Hilbert spaces for the left- and right-movers, by the Schur-Weyl duality, decomposes as